ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 new ubuntu-image releases may also be necessary.
-Even without snapd releases, new ubuntu-image releases may be necessary in order to facilitate image building on the Ubuntu infrastructure, including potentially LTS releases (although ubuntu-image only became available in the archive as of 16.10).
+Even without snapd releases, new ubuntu-image releases may be necessary in order to facilitate image building on the Ubuntu infrastructure, including potentially on LTS releases (although ubuntu-image only became available in the archive as of 16.10).
 Since at the time of 16.10 release, it is known that ubuntu-image is not feature complete, and its focus is narrowly defined to be for image building, new featureful releases will be made on the in-development version of Ubuntu, in stable releases, and